STAT545-UBC-hw-2018-19/hw07-MalcolmNSB/README.md

 Hello!
 In this repository you will find the relevant documents for my [Homework 7](http://stat545.com/Classroom/assignments/hw07/hw07.html) submission of [Stat 547](http://stat545.com/Classroom/).

 You will find my forked version of the powers package at [https://github.com/MalcolmNSB/powers](https://github.com/MalcolmNSB/powers) .
-Please visit that repo for instructions :smiley: .
+Please visit that repo for instructions (including installation instructions) :smiley:.